 Benefit changes, which are reflected immediately, will increase PE if there is a benefit improvement for existing System members, or decrease PE if there is a benefit reduction.
-For the year ended June 30, 2019, there were no benefit changes to be recognized.
+For the year ended June 30, 2020, there was one benefit change to be recognized.
+This change is detailed in Section V of this report.

 The next item to be recognized is the portion of current year changes in TPL due to actual versus expected experience for the year.
 The portion to recognize in the current year is determined by spreading the total change over the average expected remaining service life of the entire System membership at the beginning of the measurement period.
 The average expected remaining service life of active members is the average number of years the active members are expected to remain in covered employment.
-At the beginning of the measurement period, this number is 8.84.
+At the beginning of the measurement period, this number is 10.10.
 The average expected remaining service life of the inactive members is zero.
-Therefore, the recognition period is the weighted average of these two amounts, or 4.11 years.
+Therefore, the recognition period is the weighted average of these two amounts, or 4.50 years.

 The last item under changes in TPL is changes in actuarial assumptions or other inputs.
-There were no changes in the actuarial assumptions or other inputs since the Prior Measurement Date.
-If there was such a change, the change would be recognized over the average expected remaining service life of the entire System membership, using the same approach applied to experience gains and losses, as described in the prior paragraph.
+There were a number of changes in the actuarial assumptions since the Prior Measurement Date, which are summarized in Section V of this report.
+These changes will be recognized over the average expected remaining service life of the entire System membership, using the same approach applied to experience gains and losses, as described in the prior paragraph.